 “Probably the most emotional day of my life.
 I’m still wondering if this show even happened.
 Our first arena,” Boone shared on Instagram following that show.
 “Thank you for crying with me, singing with me, laughing with me, feeling with me.
 I promise you this is just the start of it, and I ain’t slowin down till these tires are burned into the street.”

-The Grammy-nominated artist has attended a few Utah Jazz games over the past few months, rubbing shoulders with the Jazz Bear at the Delta Center.
+The Grammy-nominated artist has attended a few Utah Jazz games, rubbing shoulders with the Jazz Bear at the Delta Center.

 Now, this fall, he will conclude his North American “American Heart” tour at that same venue.

-It will be his first time performing at the Delta Center.
+It will be his first time performing at the Delta Center — and all three shows are sold out.

 “I think I’m getting to the point where I just want people to know that there’s more than just that song,” the singer continued.
 “I think I’m a little past that point.
 But of course I still love the song.
 I’m still proud of it.
 And I’ll be performing it for a while, so I hope that feeling sticks around.”